 It’s amazing how much attention these things get by business owners, looking eagerly into the future whilst they’ve neglected the basics.

-Their branding, their website, their online marketing – yet they want to know more about these technologies that are barely even around, let alone matured, advertiser-friendly medium ready to be capitalised on.
+Yet they want to know more about these new technologies that are barely even around, let alone matured, advertiser-friendly medium ready to be capitalised on.

 And much could be said for SEOs, always looking for the next big link-building hack that will send them flying up the Search Engine Results Page (SERPs) when they don’t have their link-building basics down-pat yet.